Best used cars in Canada for 2023

 Capitalizing on Honda’s reputation for solid reliability, excellent resale value and strong owner satisfaction and loyalty, the Accord has also been called an IIHS Top Safety Pick, the North American Car of the Year, and the Canadian Car of the Year.
 Car and Driver has included the Honda Accord amongst its annual 10 Best rankings some 36 times, too.
 Put simply, few cars have the history, reputation and clout of the Honda Accord when it comes to delivering years of fuss-free family service, and owners tend to buy an Accord again and again.
 It’s as safe a bet as there is in a modern family sedan today.

-Before we dig into all 10 categories in this year’s list, let’s talk about money.
+Before we dig into all of the categories in this year’s list, let’s talk about money.

 Though an apples-to-apples comparison of pricing is easy with brand-new vehicles, used cars are subject to a multitude of additional factors that can affect their price.

 For detailed tips on shopping for a used car—including where to buy, costs to consider (fuel economy, auto insurance and more), inspecting the vehicle and negotiating a deal—see our tips below the list of best used cars, as well as MoneySense’s article on buying new vs. used.
-There, you’ll also find our methodology for choosing these 10 vehicles.
+Our methodology for choosing these vehicles is at the bottom of this page.

 Since the Honda Accord first rolled off of Honda’s assembly lines in 1976, it’s earned a loyal following of shoppers around the globe.
 Over 18 million Accords have been sold—many to repeat owners who stick with the model primarily for its drama-free ownership experience.
 Solid upfront value comes from the Accord’s generous standard feature and safety offerings, while long-term value is bolstered by the machine’s high residual values and strong history of reliability and owner satisfaction.